 GUIDES & DISCOVERIES · QUEBEC CULTURE

-One of Canada's most innovative museums, in the heart of Old Quebec
+One of the most innovative museums in Canada, in the heart of Old Quebec

-The Museum of Civilization in Quebec City is no ordinary museum.
+The Musée de la Civilisation de Québec is not an ordinary museum.
 Since its opening in 1988, it has redefined what the museum experience can be: interactive, accessible, ambitious in its themes, rooted in the present as much as in the past.
-Its exhibitions attract visitors from all over the world and Quebecers who return regularly.
+Its exhibitions attract visitors from around the world and Quebecers who return regularly.

 Discover the museumIn this article